Washington Digital Radio Enthusiasts

 Antenna: Diamond X300A mounted 10' above the roof

-Radio: ICOM 208H on Medium power (25 watts)
+Radio: Yaesu FTM-310 on High power (50 watts)

-GMSK (RF) to Digital Interface: MoenComm StarBoard
+GMSK (RF) to Digital Interface: Repeater-Builder STM32-DVM v4

-Connected to: Reflector REF029A (usually)
+Connected to: D-STAR Reflector REF035C (usually) and Fusion digital Parrot

 Click the map below to see the coverage area.
 Hit refresh on your browser to go back to the map.